mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 [...]
 And also... here it says, “[these] two aspects are mutually inclusive.”
 Well, temporarily I can say so, like this.
 [The] limits of suffering – limits of phenomena, the limits of knowledge, limits of pleasure, whatever you say – [the] limits of suffering is the beginning of *vastness*, the truth, exactly.
 The limits of suffering is the beginning of vastness or truth or one-mind, universe.
 So “limits of the suffering” means if you experience suffering through and through... [sometimes] you cannot cry; sometimes you can burst out laughing. *[He chuckles.]* Okay?
 So the limits of suffering is not suffering, completely not suffering.
 It's something else.
 So maybe laughing.
 And the limits of laughter becomes suffering, crying.
 Like this.
 Because the limits of joy is the beginning of vastness; because the end of the joy is completely extending everywhere, so that is vastness.
 That is called *beginning of the vastness*, so-called *truth*.

 Everyone experiences this.
 For instance, in the 1960s and 70s in San Francisco, lots of things happened.
 I knew a couple of people who were really mental disordered.
 In a sense, one man suffered a lot.
 I don't know if he suffered in appropriate way or not, anyway, he suffered.
 And then several times he was in the hospital, and coming out, or getting in again, always back and forth, back and forth.
 And he seemed to be very sad.
 Very often, he cried.
 But when he was completely disordered, he became laughter.
 Completely he laughed.
 He didn't cry.
 Then that means he already [got] into [the] vastness of existence.
 But a point is: he didn't realize.
 He didn't realize vastness, or truth.
 He didn't realize the phenomenal world.
 He didn't realize end of the phenomenal world, end of the suffering, limits of suffering.
 He didn't realize.
 That is the point, alright?

 That's why here it says we should *realize* this.
 When you view human life, the human world according to this teaching, and practice on an everyday basis, if you practice like this, very naturally, you can realize.
 You can realize, you can attain a certain stage of the spiritual life.
-At that time, [at the] end of the suffering, you can cry, [...] but [if you cry] through and through, completely cry, it turns into laughter – even though at that time you are not mentally disordered.
+At that time, [at the] end of the suffering, you can cry, [...] but [if you cry] through and through, completely cry, it turns into laughter, even though at that time you are not mentally disordered.
 Because you realize, you know pretty well, the relationship between the phenomenal world and the truth.

 In the Zen stories, I think [it was] Yakusan Zen Master... when Yakusan Zen Master looked at the moon at night, he became a great laughter on the top of the mountains, and that sound of laughter echoed...
 I don't know how many miles. *[He laughs.]* That story is really exaggerated... [...]
 Anyway, the sound of his laughter echoed 20 miles or 40 miles away.
 That expression is exaggerated, [but it] means the limit of laughter is completely beyond laughing, because it's penetrating all over.
 And the limit of suffering is completely vast, so you cannot cry.